leebenson/reactql/README.md

 # Hire me

 I'm a full-stack developer with 20+ years experience.
 As well as 9 years hands-on dev with Node.js, I'm fluent in Python, Go, SQL and NoSQL.
-I specialise in building robust, scalable products from scratch, and helping you deploy fast (usually to Kubernetes!)
+I specialise in building robust, scalable products from scratch, and helping you deploy fast.

 If you're looking for a senior developer who can help you get your product out the door quickly, reach me at [lee@leebenson.com](mailto:lee@leebenson.com).
-I'm occasionally available to take on remote contracts when I'm not working on my own products.
+I'm occasionally available to take on remote contracts when I'm not working on my own projects.